jimmyt1988/unit-testing-unreal-engine/5.2/readme.md

 	{
 		BeforeEach([this]()
 		{
+            // Make use of our fixture
 			WorldFixture = MakeUnique<FWorldFixture>();

+            // Spawn our beer actor
 			Actor = WorldFixture->GetWorld()->SpawnActor<ABeerActor>();

+            // Spawn other stuff needed for this example.
+It might be different for you!
 			Controller = WorldFixture->GetWorld()->SpawnActor<AMainPlayerController>();
 			Character = WorldFixture->GetWorld()->SpawnActor<AMainCharacter>();
 			PlayerState = NewObject<AMainPlayerState>();

+            // Set up the player state, Controller, character, etc.
 			WorldFixture->GetWorld()->AddController(Controller);
 			Character->SetPlayerState(PlayerState);
 			Controller->Possess(Character);